-Czech and locale
+Czech and national environment

-cs_CZdefines the Czech language.
-Other options are:
+cs_CZ defines the Czech language.
+Other options are for example

-ISO8859-2defines the encoding according to which the texts are interpreted.
+ISO8859-2 defines the encoding according to which the texts are interpreted.
 Other options are: